ktenzer/togetherai-rag-example/README.md

 $ cp .env-example .env
 ```
 ## Ingest
-Place documents you want to ingest in the docs directory and run ingest pipeline.
-The chromadb is writted to the chroma_db directory.
+Place documents you want to ingest in the docs directory and run ingest pipeline (I have left the manual example so remove that if not using under docs).
+The chromadb is written to the chroma_db directory.

 ```bash
 $ poetry run python ingest.py